Although there are dozens of high-quality web hosts fighting for your business, two names stand head and shoulders above the rest.

 HostGator provides their customers with 3 basic options when purchasing shared web hosting.

-LIke Bluehost, all HostGator Shared packages include one free domain, unlike Bluehost however, HostGator allows for unlimited website space and subdomains across all of their plans
+Similarly to Bluehost, all HostGator Shared packages include one free domain.
+Unlike Bluehost, HostGator allows unlimited website space and subdomains across all of their plans

 The Hatchling Plan: Starting at $2.75/month the Hatchling plan is, exactly as the name suggests, pretty basic.
 Customers only receive the customary domain name, unlimited disk space, and unlimited subdomains.